Withdrawal from the contract

 c) Withdrawal from the contract in the event of defective performance

 Contracts are to be performed properly, i.e. without defects.
 If the defect constitutes a material breach of contract, the buyer has the right to choose between remedying the defect, supplying a new item or repairing it, providing a discount on the purchase price, or withdrawing from the contract.
 A material breach of contract is, for example, when you order goods that do not have the characteristics you requested or were advertised when you ordered them.
-For example, you buy a smartwatch that is supposed to have GPS, but when you install it you find that it does not.
+For example, you buy a smartwatch that is supposed to have GPS, but after installing it you find that it does not.

 Tip for article